hao-ai-lab/Consistency_LLM/README.md

 </p>

 ##

+Consistency large language models (CLLMs) is a new family of models capable of reducing inference latency by efficiently decoding $n$ tokens in parallel.
+This decoding method is called [Jacobi decoding](https://arxiv.org/abs/2305.10427), which improves inference efficiency by breaking the sequential nature of conventional auto-regressive (AR) decoding.
+CLLMs are trained with the objective of performing efficient Jacobi decoding by mapping any randomly initialized $n$-token sequence to the same result as AR decoding in as few steps as possible.

 Experiment results have demonstrated the effectiveness of CLLMs, showing $2.4\times$ to $3.4\times$ improvements in generation speed on a vriety of tasks.
 <p align="center">